-Before we talk about SEO for small businesses, let’s start with an important statistic.
+Before we talk about mistakes small business owners make when using seo let’s start with an important statistic.
 An incredible 92% of UK adults use the internet, compared to around 25% at the turn of the century.

 In the past 20 years, there has been a fundamental shift in the way that we connect with each other, collect information, and organize our lives.